RiftTeam/tic-80-bundler/README.md

 ## Building

+There are typical PC, Mac and Linux builds in the `build` directory.

 This program is written in Go.

-If you have Go installed, `go build` should create you an executable.
+If you have Go installed, `go build` in this directory should create you an executable.
+You may need to run `go get` first.

+If you want to refresh the `build` directory for others, `build.bat` will work on Windows.

 ## Running